-Subject to certain restrictions, (i) each common unit is exchangeable for one share of our Class A common stock and, upon any such exchange, the corresponding share of Class C or Class B common stock, as applicable, will be cancelled, and (ii) each preferred unit is exchangeable for either one share of our convertible preferred stock or a number of shares of Class A common stock equal to the conversion rate as described under "Description of Capital Stock-Preferred Stock-Convertible Preferred Stock Conversion Rate" and, upon any such exchange, the corresponding share of Class C common stock will be cancelled.
+Subject to certain restrictions, (i) each common unit is exchangeable for one share of our Class A common stock, and upon any such exchange, the corresponding share of Class C or Class B common stock, as applicable, will be cancelled, and (ii) each preferred unit is exchangeable for either one share of our convertible preferred stock or a number of shares of Class A common stock equal to the conversion rate as described under "Description of Capital Stock- Preferred Stock-Convertible Preferred Stock-Convertible Preferred Stock Conversion Rate", and upon any such exchange, the corresponding share of Class C common stock will be cancelled.
 From and after the automatic conversion of our convertible preferred stock into Class A common stock, each preferred unit will be exchangeable for a number of shares of our Class A common stock equal to the conversion rate.
-See "Artisan Partners Asset Management-Exchange Agreement".
+See "Relationships and Related Party Transactions- Transactions in connection with the IPO Reorganization-Exchange Agreement".
 Each share of our convertible preferred stock is convertible into a number of shares of our Class A common stock equal to the conversion rate.

-Because we have disclosed the ownership of shares of our Class B common stock and Class C common stock (which correspond to limited partnership units of Artisan Partners Holdings that are exchangeable for Class A common stock) and our convertible preferred stock (which is convertible into Class A common stock), the shares of Class A common stock underlying limited partnership units or convertible preferred stock are not reflected in the table below.
+Because we have disclosed the ownership of shares of our Class B common stock and Class C common stock (which correspond to LP units that are exchangeable for Class A common stock) and our convertible preferred stock (which is convertible into Class A common stock), the shares of Class A common stock underlying LP units or convertible preferred stock are not reflected in the table below.